 Leech, N. L., Benzel, E., Gullett, S., & Haug, C. A. (2020).
 Teachers’ perceptions of work life during the pandemic of COVID 19: Validating the use of professional quality of life scale.
 [Manuscript submitted for publication].
-School of Education and Human Development, University of Colorado Denver.
+College of Education and Human Services, University of Colorado Denver.

 Blagg, K., & Luetmer, G. (2020, April 28).
 Even before the pandemic, students with limited technology access lagged behind their peers.
 Urban Institute.
 Retrieved from https://www.urban.org/urban-wire/even-pandemic-students-limited-technology-access-lagged-behind-their-peers.

 Bullough, R.V.
 (1987).
 First-year teaching: A case study.
 Teachers College Record, 89(2), 219-237.
 Retrieved from https://eric.ed.gov/?id=EJ366864

 Burke, R. (1996).
 Predicting teacher burnout over time: Effects of work stress, social support, and self-doubts on burnout and its consequences.
 Anxiety, Stress, and Coping: An International Journal, 9(3), 261-275.